garfix/nli-go/doc/manual/knowledge-engineer/config.md

 # Config files

-The command line application needs a JSON config file to work.
+The command line application needs a YAML config file to work.
 This config file specifies the resources used.

-Check the _resources_ directory for example config.json files.
+Check the _resources_ directory for example config.yml files.

 A relative path in a config files has that config file as its base.